 Australia is home to more than 1.2 million people of Chinese ancestry, according to the 2016 census.
 Of these, two in five (41 per cent) are recent migrants who were born in China.
 Chinese immigration to Australia has a long and illustrious history that started back in the 19th century and continues today.
 Naturally, it has made a significant contribution to the history and culture of Australia.

 In this article, we will take a look back in time to see how the first settlers from China made it to Australia, how they lived, and how they created one of the largest communities in Australia.
+To learn more about Chinese culture, you can also catch up on our Cultural Insights series here.

 The first settlers, the 1820s.